A Guide To The Best Districts To Stay In Budapest For First Timers: Ranked

 A person enjoys a thermal bath in a historic indoor pool, with a statue and 36°C temperature sign in the background, surrounded by teal tiles and ornate walls.

 It’s also home to many of the thermal baths, which we love, and you can still easily reach the pest side if you don’t mind walking a little bit.
-Remember, Hungarian food and wine are waiting, so you got this!
+Remember, amazing Hungarian food and wine are waiting, so you got this!

 Reasons to love District V: it’s walkable to the castle and Fisherman’s Bastion, it’s romantic and beautiful, and close to many of the thermal baths.